ciaraadkins/funkai/README.md

 # Funkai Library

-Funkai is a Python library that encapsulates linguistic operations and uses OpenAI to perform them based on user inputs.
+Funkai is a Python library that encapsulates linguistic operations and uses OpenAI or Claude to perform them based on user inputs.

 ## Features

 - Diverse Operations: Easily define linguistic tasks that can process various data types.
-- Interaction with OpenAI: Seamlessly connect and utilize the OpenAI API to run operations.
+- Interaction with LLM: Seamlessly connect and utilize the LLM (OpenAI or Claude) API to run operations.
 - Dynamic Management: Add, remove, and run operations on-the-fly with the FunkManager.

 ## Funkai Setup